GeorgeMilonas/DSML/README.md

 A Python toolkit designed to streamline common data science and machine learning workflows by providing reusable classes for data cleaning, missing value handling, outlier detection, and transformations.

 # Project Summary
-A reusable Python project providing classes to simplify common data science / ML workflows: data cleaning, missing value – outlier handling, and transformation steps.
+A reusable Python project providing classes to simplify common data science / ML workflows: data cleaning, missing value and outlier handling, and transformation steps.
 Ideal for analysts or machine learning practitioners to integrate into their pipelines.

 ## Contents